FireguiQueen/FireguiQueen/README.md

 ## :grin: About me
 Here i’m @FireguiQueen, but you can call me Guilherme =) </br>
-I started programming in Python as a hobby when i was 13 years old (but unfortunately i stopped), and since 2019 i've been interested in web development. </br>
-If u see any grammatical problems in my read-me tell-me, i'll appreciate that
+I started programming in Python as a hobby when i was 13 years old (but unfortunately i stopped), and since 2019 i've been interested in web development.
+Btw if u see any grammatical problems in my read-me tell-me, i'll appreciate that

 <div>
    <img height="180em" src="https://github-readme-stats.vercel.app/api?username=fireguiqueen&show_icons=true&theme=dracula" alt="Stats"/>